Tea tree oil for bed bugs – finding an exterminator is expensive, and even when you find one, they use toxic chemicals.

 Still, you might consider using slightly higher concentrations since bed bugs are sturdier insects.

 These are less reactive oils such as almond oil.
 Besides, you can get a perfect blend by mixing oil with oil.
-Though it is possible to mix oil with water, but it is not effective enough.
+Though it is possible to mix oil with water, it is not effective enough.

 Related: Does Vinegar Kill Bed Bugs?